theblockstalk/upgradeable-proxy/README.md

 ```

 **Advantages:**
-- Easy to see what are the parts that are being upgraded.
+- Easy to see components that are being upgraded.
-- Forces the same ordering of state variables
+- Forces the same ordering of state variables.
+- Cannot see the rest of the contract.

-### 3.3 What can and can't you do when upgrading a contract with the Proxy
+### 3.3 What you _can and can't do_ when upgrading a contract

-#### 3.3.1 You can
+#### 3.3.1 You can :+1:

 You can do the following changes on an upgraded contract and it will behave as if you have replaced the contract and kept the state.